 Community health clinics (including school-based clinics) and family planning clinics like Planned Parenthood serve everyone, no matter what their immigration status.
 You can get birth control at these clinics.

 Emergency Contraception (EC) prevents pregnancy after unprotected sex.
 It is commonly used after a sexual assault.
 There are two types of emergency contraception:

 Pills: There are several brands of emergency contraception pills currently available.
 Each brand includes one or two doses, with the same type of hormones used in birth control pills.
 The pills must be taken within 3-5 days after unprotected sex, depending on the type of pill.

 IUD: Pregnancy can also be prevented after unprotected sex by inserting a Paragard Copper T IUD within 5 days after unprotected sex.
 It must be inserted by a health care provider.

 For some people, certain types of emergency contraception work better than others.
 You can learn more about emergency contraception and see which type is best for you here.

 Over-the-counter: Some types of emergency contraception you can buy without a prescription.
 You may have to pay out of pocket and save the receipt to be reimbursed by your insurance company later.
 Some providers, like family planning clinics, have it available on-site.

 Prescription: It’s possible you may need or want a prescription for emergency contraception depending on the type and your insurance.
 If you have a prescription filled at a pharmacy, the pharmacy will bill your insurance directly.
-You should not have to pay a co-pay; if you are charged a co-pay, you should contact your insurance company to complain and ask for a reimbursement.
+You should not be charged anything. f you are charged a co-pay, you should contact your insurance company to complain and ask for a reimbursement.